danielmarkavis/minecraft-server/README.md

 Installing other flavors/mods of Minecraft can also be configured in McMyAdmin GUI later on.

 ### Vanilla
-To use Spigot build, the `MINECRAFT_FLAVOR` should be set to `Vanilla`.
+To use Vanilla, the `MINECRAFT_FLAVOR` should be set to `Vanilla`.
 This is the default value.
-Currently, this does nothing.
-The Minecraft jar that came with McMyAdmin will be used.
+This settings triggers a script that downloads the Minecraft Server Jar file from https://mcversions.net/

 ### Spigot
 This is Spigot: https://www.spigotmc.org/